This Vegan Hot Honey Recipe is easy, quick and delicious! It only requires 4 ingredients and a few minutes to make.

-- 2 tsp Crushed Red Pepper Flake
+- 2 teaspoon Crushed Red Pepper Flake

 - Pinch Salt

-- 1 tsp Lemon Juice
+- 1 teaspoon Lemon Juice

-- stirring frequently, bring the mixture just to a simmer, then remove from heat.
+- Stirring frequently, bring the mixture just to a simmer, then remove from heat.

 - Transfer to a jar and store in the refrigerator for up to 1 month.